European Commission Announces Online Webinars for CBAM Implementation: Industry-Specific Insights and Training

-The European Commission will be organising six online webinars, covering general features of the CBAM (carbon border adjustment mechanism) as well as the specifics of each sector - iron & steel, aluminium, cement, fertilisers, electricity and hydrogen.
-Exporters across these sectors have reportedly been asked “to register and participate in (these) webinars” and workshops, as per a mail sent out by one of the ministries.
+The European Commission has decided to help Indian exporters understand the reporting regulations under the Carbon Border Adjustment Mechanism (CBAM) rules, which will kick off from October 1, 2023, by organising six online webinars, that will cover the general features of the mechanism as well as the specifics of each of the six affected “carbon-intensive” sectors — iron and steel, aluminium, cement, fertilizers, electricity and hydrogen.
+Exporters across these sectors have reportedly been asked by the Indian government “to register and participate in (these) webinars” and workshops, as per a mail sent out by one of the Ministries.

 e-Learning courses are being designed too, while training will also be imparted on calculation of carbon emissions.